Learn CW (Morse Code) as a language

 Wx sunny es warm

-The blank spaces represent the other ham’s call sign.
-You can fill it in and then you have the first transmission ready for sending from your paper.
-After the first few QSOs, the tension will reduce and you won’t need the paper.
-Notice that I didn’t use the K at the end of the transmission to mean “It is your turn to transmit.”
-I recommend that you don’t use this because it’s going out of style.
-It is still used by some operators but actually, it’s rather useless.
+__________ De W6RECThe blank spaces represent the other ham’s call sign.
+You can fill it in, and then you have the first transmission ready for sending from your paper.
+After the first few QSOs, the tension will reduce, and you won’t need the paper.
+Notice that I didn’t use the K at the end of the transmission to mean, “It is your turn to transmit.”
+I recommend that you don’t use this because it has gone out of style.

-When you send information, the call signs and then stop sending, most people will figure out that it’s their turn, so why tell them?
+When you send information and the call signs and then stop sending, most people will figure out that it’s their turn, so why tell them?

 1. The 26 letters of our alphabet 26